Mariopdel94/notes/Code Quality - Code Craftsmanship.md

 # Clean Code

+## Bad code
+Have you ever been significantly **impeded by bad code**?
+If you are a programmer of any experience, then **of course you have**.

+We try to find our way through bad code, hoping to get some hint, some idea, some clue of what the \*\*\* is going on...
+But all we see is more and more **senseless** code.

+So, of course you've been impeded by bad code.
+But then... **why did you write it?**

+We’ve all said we’d go back and **clean it up later**.
+Of course, in those days we didn’t know LeBlanc’s law
+> Later equals never.

 ## What is "clean code"?

 According to Grady Booch, author of Object Oriented Analysis and Design with Applications.